 How Do I Get Involved?

-Contact us through this website or through the Moving Mountains website to ask about volunteering and we will discuss what opportunities there are and how you might fit in based on your experience and abilities.
+Contact us to discuss what opportunities there are and how you might fit in based on your experience and abilities.
 The charity has clear policies and advice on volunteering including recruitment and preparation which you might want to read first.
 The NGO in Kenya and Nepal will also be involved in your selection and preparation and we will discuss dates and activities.

 Many people choose to include a volunteering period as part of their longer travels so we try to work with people to ensure the dates fit.
 But especially with schools or clubs, there are term times and opening times which cannot be changed.